bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

   Block it is).

 - [Bitcoin Core #15193][] sets the `whitelistforcerelay` configuration option to off by default.
-When enabled, this option cause a node to relay transactions from its manually whitelisted peers and clients even if those transactions violate node policy or consensus rules.
+When enabled, this option causes a node to relay transactions from its manually whitelisted peers and clients even if those transactions violate node policy or consensus rules.
   This could cause the relaying node, rather than the origin node or